What are you looking for?

 What power does the court have to prohibit predatory marriage where a person lacks capacity?

-The question of capacity and marriage, and the potential abuse of vulnerable people by those who seek to take advantage of vulnerable parties is a topic which is gaining increasing awareness and is one which we have previously discussed.
+The question of capacity and marriage, and the potential abuse of vulnerable people by those who seek to take advantage of vulnerable parties is a topic which is gaining increasing awareness.

 The judgment in Re BU [2021] EWCOP 54, given by Mrs Justice Roberts, further defines the court’s role in protecting vulnerable individuals from exploitation where they may otherwise have been able to make decisions on personal relationships pursuant to Article 8 of the European Convention on Human Rights.